DevExpress/devextreme-documentation/api-reference/10 UI Components/dxGantt/1 Configuration/columns/filterOperations.md

 ---
 ##### shortDescription
 Specifies available filter operations.
-Applies if [allowFiltering](/api-reference/_hidden/GridBaseColumn/allowFiltering.md '{basewidgetpath}/Configuration/columns/#allowFiltering') is **true** and the [filterRow](/api-reference/10%20UI%20Components/GridBase/1%20Configuration/filterRow '{basewidgetpath}/Configuration/filterRow/') is visible.
+Applies if [allowFiltering](/Documentation/ApiReference/UI_Components/dxGantt/Configuration/columns/#allowFiltering) is **true** and the [filterRow](/Documentation/ApiReference/UI_Components/dxGantt/Configuration/filterRow/) is visible.

 ---
-The following table lists available filter operations by [data type](/api-reference/_hidden/GridBaseColumn/dataType.md '{basewidgetpath}/Configuration/columns/#dataType').
+The following table lists available filter operations by [data type](/Documentation/ApiReference/UI_Components/dxGantt/Configuration/columns/#dataType).
 Users can apply these filter operations in the filter row.
-The {WidgetName} uses the first operation in each array as the default operation for the specified data type.
+The Gantt uses the first operation in each array as the default operation for the specified data type.

 <table class="dx-table">
   <tr>